dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - [X] Provide more samples (LINQ).
 - [X] Create API issue.
 - [ ] Approve API.
-- [ ] Prototype and usabilty study?
+- [ ] Prototype and usabilty studies (likely in collaboration with the Azure SDK team).
+- [ ] Modify API as necessary based on usability.
 - [ ] Ensure any future "new dynamic" C# support (being considered for intellisense support based on schema) is forward-compatible with the work here which uses the "old dynamic".